aythels/rpg-node-board/README.md

-# team04

-Update: As of 12/08 the deployed application is working.
-The deployment changes on Heroku remote are not on GitHub.
-We are **not** submitting late: the previous commit can be used for local grading.

 ## General Information

 This application is intended to facilitate the frictionless creation and sharing of **lore**, such as that created for tabletop roleplaying games (TTRPGs).
 Once logged in, a user can access and create *games*.
 A *game* represents an isolated, fully-featured instance of the application wherein users known as *game masters* can be considered equivalent to admins, as they have the ability to perform all of the requisite admin functionalities within said *game*.